eslint/rfcs/designs/2024-config-extends/README.md

 ];
 ```

-If the objects in `extends` contain `files` or `ignores`, then ESLint will merge those values with the values found in the config using `extends`.
+If the objects in `extends` contain `files` or `ignores`, then ESLint will merge those values with the values found in the config using `extends` such that they intersect.
 For example:

 ```js
 import globals from "globals";